seancascarina/One_Figure_Summaries/2023_Frontiers_Research_Metrics/README.md

 - **Panel B:** Self-referencing rates are relatively stable over time for the PLOS journals.
 - **Panel C:** Self-referencing rates vary more substantially across a broader range of journals (non-PLOS journals).
 - **Panel D:** Median self-referencing rates for non-PLOS have tended to converge over time toward an industry-standard ~8-13%.
-- **Python code for analyses and data visualizations are included in this repository.**
+- **Python code for analyses and data visualizations are included in this repository.** Note that the QueryPubmed.py is included for demonstration purposes and will not run as-is because it requires a user email and a user-specific API key for making queries to Pubmed.